 What we learned from week 3 of the NFL season

-In a thrilling 30-24 win at Arrowhead Stadium on Sunday, the Los Angeles Chargers proved they have the flamboyant mindset needed to compete in the Mahomes Era.

-Chargers coach Brandon Staley often called for early and late pass plays, and his quarterback, Justin Herbert, was up for the offensive, scoring 281 yards in 26-of-38 attempts with four touchdown passes and no interception.
-Herbert now has a 2-1 record against Kansas City.
+Staley called frequent, early and late pass plays, and his quarterback, Justin Herbert, delivered 281 passing yards on 26-for-38, with four touchdowns and no interceptions.
+These Chargers proved they weren’t the Chargers of old with a signature win to the Chiefs 30–24 in Kansas City, Mo.

-And In The Chargers Prove They Aren’t They The Chargers of Old with a signature win.

-can match wit with Staley Reed, who was taken to hospital by ambulance after the game.
+“Whenever you’re playing an offense it’s historic,” Staley said in his postgame news conference, “when you’re playing against three players who are historical players in the game, you have to be aggressive.
+Reckless.
+No. But you have to be aggressive.”

-Even as the Chargers took a 14-point lead in the first half, it looked like there was more than enough time to develop the magic of the usual Mahomes.
-And that’s what happened in the third quarter when Mahomes threw two unanswered touchdown passes to cut the Kansas City deficit.
-The play really intensified when the Chiefs scored an 8-yard pop pass to Mecole Hardman in 6 minutes 43 seconds to take a 24-21 lead.
+Even as the Chargers took a 14-point lead in the first half, it looked like Mahomes had enough time to work his magic.
+And the same thing happened in the third quarter as Mahomes threw two consecutive touchdown passes to give the Chiefs a 17-14 lead.
+The drama intensified when the Chiefs scored an 8-yard shovel pass to Mecole Hardman to take a 24-21 lead in 6 minutes 48 seconds.

-But the Chargers punched.
+And the Chargers punched.
 First, Herbert directed a 10-play, 69-yard drive to tie 24.
 That was when, just a week after his expensive trade in a loss to the Baltimore Ravens, Mahomes made another backbreaking error.
-His third and eighth overthrows from Travis Kells were stopped in less than two minutes by Alohi Gilman at the Chargers’ 41-yard line.
+Tight end Travis Kelsey overthrew his third and -8 Alohi was stopped by Gilman A little less than two minutes are left on the Chargers’ 41-yard line.

 Herbert, 23, went back to work.
-In third and second on that first set of downs, Herbert fired Keenan Allen in a 15-yard stride.
+In third and second on that first set of downs, he fired Keenan Allen in a 15-yard stride.

-On the fourth and fourth, with 48 seconds remaining, Staley bypassed a 47-yard field goal attempt to win it.
+On fourth and fourth, with 48 seconds remaining, Staley sidelined a 47-yard field-goal effort to win it.
 And when his rookie dropped the tackle, Rashwan Slater was flagged for a false start?
-Staley placed the offensive in fourth and ninth on the field.
-Herbert opened another fastball on receiver Jalen Guyton, which was intercepted by Chiefs cornerback DeAndre Baker.
-No, Staley and Herbert were not done.
-With the clock ticking to 41 seconds, and the ball at the arrowhead, at Kansas City’s 20-yard line, most teams would have opted to play for a field goal.
+Staley placed the offensive in fourth and ninth on the field. again, Daring.
+Herbert opened another fastball for receiver Jalen Guyton, and Chiefs cornerback DeAndre Baker was flagged for interference.
+The coach and quarterback also weren’t done yet.
+With the clock ticking 41 seconds — and the ball at Kansas City’s 20-yard line — most teams will settle for a field goal.

-Herbert made a full 16-yard pass to Mike Williams, which went out of bounds, and then Williams got a first and -10 with 32 seconds remaining for 4 yards, a call questioned by CBS analyst Tony Romo.
-Was whether the Chargers gave Mahomes too much time.
+Herbert made a perfect 16-yard pass to Mike Williams, who went out of bounds, then Williams got 4 yards in first and -10 with 32 seconds remaining.
+Even CBS analyst Tony Romo scolded the Chargers for leaving Mahomes for too long.

-But the former MVP’s three pass attempts failed and a final Hail Mary attempt fell short.

-A lot could have gone wrong for the Chargers while bowling the ball so late.
-Each imperfection made the case for a field-goal attempt rather than proceeding for a touchdown, which would require the Chiefs to go the length of the field to respond.
-One sack could have been disastrous.
-An interception would have handed the game to Kansas City.

-In the divisional round, 22–17 below the Chiefs, Browns coach Kevin Stefanski opted to punt on his 32-yard line to fourth and 9 with 4:19 remaining.
+In the divisional round, 22–17, for the Chiefs, Browns coach Kevin Stefanski opted to punt on fourth and -9 from his 32-yard line with 4:19 remaining.
 Brown never touched the ball again.

 In the AFC title game, Bills coach Sean McDermott opted to kick a field goal from Kansas City’s 2-yard line at the end of the first half, reducing Buffalo’s deficit to 21–12.
 And in the second half of that game, McDermott opted for another field goal from the Chiefs’ 8-yard line in fourth.
 The Bills were blown away, 38-24.